5 Reasons Why Diversity, Equity, Inclusion, and Accessibility Programs Fail

 Conversations on diversity take a lot of work to initiate.
 Difficult conversations can become more difficult the longer you wait.
 However, not having tough conversations leaves room for misconceptions.
 The steps to take are to use dialogue and listen to learn, be open to other’s perspectives, understand that respect does not mean agreement, be empathetic, and use “I” statements since no one person can speak for an entire group.

-At Applied Development LLC, diversity is our top priority, and we champion and advocate for inclusion in workspaces.
-We help organizations ensure effective communication through sign language interpretation, reader services, advocacy, and outreach.
-We work with clients to ensure 504/508 compliance, policy, and complaint resolution.
+At Applied Development, diversity is our top priority, and we champion and advocate for inclusion in workspaces.
+We help organizations ensure effective communication through sign language interpretation, Communication Access Real-Team Translation (CART), Section 508 compliance, and strategic communications support.